 More on the project area: Haggin Uplands Existing Conditions

 The project goal was to mitigate sediment delivery from uplands and gullies into waterways and jump-start vegetation restoration on severely eroded upland slopes of the Mount Haggin WMA.
 This involved the completion of two upland restoration demonstration projects (one on either side of the divide) covering 6.8 acres of bare upland slopes and 1/2 mile of incised gullies.
 The project also demonstrated a scale-up of earlier experiments to benefit the State of Montana’s restoration of the Anaconda upland Superfund site.
+Completed 2016.

 The project tested the efficacy of organic fertilizer and an upland seed mix for vegetation establishment in these harsh environments.
 Average grass and forb cover improved from 0-10% at project beginning to an average of 30-50% cover after one growing season.

 The Natural Resource Damage Program continues to coordinate this complex restoration landscape of the Mt.
 Haggin Uplands with state agencies, the EPA and a network of contractors.
 The Big Hole Watershed Committee is a key partner in this work, bringing multiple funding sources to the table to address upland sedimentation issues affecting the Big Hole and Clark Fork Rivers.
 The Committee and contractors are using data from this project to inform basin-scale restoration plans for areas impacted by smelter emissions.

 - 30-50% improvement in vegetation cover across 6.8 acres of highly degraded upland slopes

 - BMP techniques and per unit costs established for scaling to larger projects.

 - Natural Resources Damage Program

 - Montana DNRC Reclamation and Development Planning Grant Program